aws-samples/mlops-pipeline-prestodb/blog_post.md

     )
     ```

-    If the accuracy condition is not met, a `step_fail` step is executed
+    If the `accuracy condition` is not met, a `step_fail` step is
-    that sends an error message to the user and the pipeline fails.
+    executed that sends an error message to the user and the pipeline
+    fails.
+For instance, since the `accuracy condition` is set to `0.7`
+    in the `config file` and our Accuracy calculates exceeds it
+    (`73.8% > 70%`), the `outcome` of this step is set to `True` and
+    moved to the last step of the training pipeline.

     -   **Register model step**: Once the trained model meets the model
         performance requirements, a new version of the model is